agupta-git/cloudera_metadata/README.md

 Below are a few ways to access metadata of data objects in Cloudera's Hive & Impala data warehouses --
 1. ### Hive Metastore (HMS)

    HMS database holds the **metadata** of all Hive & Impala data objects.

-If you're accessing it outside the cluster, use thrift protocol and ensure cross-realm Kerberos trust is configured between the client (user/application) and Cloudera cluster.
+   If you're accessing it outside the Cloudera cluster, use thrift protocol and ensure cross-realm Kerberos trust is configured between the client (user/application) and Cloudera cluster.
 This is typically done by adding krb5.conf to the client.

+   If you're accessing it within the Cloudera cluster, use the HMS instance that you setup during CDP On-Premise installation or if you're in Public Cloud then use the instructions [here](https://community.cloudera.com/t5/Community-Articles/Accessing-Hive-Metastore-DB-on-CDP-Public-Cloud/ta-p/338590).

-2. ### sys database
+3. ### sys database

-   `sys` database mirros HMS database and resides in Hive data warehouse.
+   `sys` database mirrors HMS database and resides in Hive data warehouse.
 See a couple of example queries to retrieve the metadata of data objects.
 Note that even though `sys` database is only available in/through Hive data warehouse, it contains the metadata of both Hive & Impala data objects.
 There are plans to make it available in Impala data warehouse soon.

    ```
    -- See a few details about a subset of tables